facebookresearch/schedule_free/README.md

 Here $x$ is the sequence that evaluations of test/val loss should occur at, which differs from the primary iterates $z$ and the gradient evaluation locations $y$.
 The updates to $z$ correspond to the underlying optimizer, in this case a simple gradient step.

 As the name suggests, Schedule-free learning does not require a decreasing learning rate schedule, yet typically out-performs, or at worst matches, SOTA schedules such as cosine-decay and linear decay.
-Only two sequences need to be stored at a time (the third can be computed from the other two on the fly) so this method has the same memory requires as the base optimizer (parameter buffer + momentum).
+Only two sequences need to be stored at a time (the third can be computed from the other two on the fly) so this method has the same memory requirements as the base optimizer (parameter buffer + momentum).

 We provide both AdamW and SGD versions in this repo.